CoHoangMai/hellish-unveiled/README.md

-# Hellish Unveiled: Secret Terror
+# Hellish Unveiled: Secret Terrors

 A short, simple top-down action RPG where the player fights enemies and defeats the final boss to win.
-Built with [libGDX](https://libgdx.com/).

 ## Gameplay